The stellar halo in Local Group Hestia simulations II. The accreted component: Action space ( ) and orbital analysis

-In order to test how different mergers are mapped in the actions spaces, in Fig.~\ref{fig2::actions2} we show the stellar mass distribution for five of the most significant mergers~(M1, ..., M5) from the M31 galaxy~(09-18~simulation) in XZ, $(J_r,J_z)$, \JJtot and \sJrJp coordinates.
-There is no much diversity in the morphology of the merger remnants at $\rm z=0$ however, different mergers show a certain level of differentiation in $(J_r,J_z)$ space.
+In order to test how different mergers are mapped in the action spaces, in Fig.~\ref{fig2::actions2} we show the stellar mass distribution for five of the most significant mergers~(M1-M5) from the M31 galaxy~(09-18~simulation) in XZ, $(J_r,J_z)$, \JJtot and \sJrJp coordinates.
+There is not much diversity in the morphology of the merger remnants at $\rm z=0$ however, different mergers show a certain level of differentiation in $(J_r,J_z)$ space.
 One can notice that the M5 merger is elongated in the galactic plane having possibly larger radial (in cylindrical coordinates) motions.
 This is clearly seen in $(J_r,J_z)$ where the density distribution is stretched along the $J_r$ compared to the $J_z$.
 A more spherical remnant M3 has nearly equal distribution in both $J_r$ and $J_z$ actions.
-Finally, the M1 merger seems to be puffed-up perpendicular to the plane, and as a result, its $(J_r,J_z)$ distribution is more elongated in $J_z$ compared to $J_r$.
-Since all the merger remnants slowly co-rotate with the galactic disc in \JJtot, all M1, ..., M5 mergers mainly contribute to the right corner with complete overlap.
-A similarity in the net rotation is also evident from the \sJrJp plane where, except for the tails of the distributions, all the mergers occupy essentially the same region being practically indistinguishable from each other.
-Note that the unmixed tidal tails of the merger debris can be captured in the actions space, e.g. M3 and M4 mergers, where some features outside the bulk of the distribution can be seen.
+Finally, the M1 merger seems to be puffed up perpendicular to the plane and, as a result, its $(J_r,J_z)$ distribution is more elongated in $J_z$ compared to $J_r$.
+Since all the merger remnants slowly co-rotate with the galactic disc in \JJtot, all M1-M5 mergers mainly contribute to the right corner with complete overlap.
+A similarity in the net rotation is also evident from the \sJrJp plane where, except for the tails of the distributions, all the mergers occupy essentially the same region and are practically indistinguishable from each other.
+We note that the unmixed tidal tails of the merger debris can be captured in the action space, for example the M3 and M4 mergers, where some features outside the bulk of the distribution can be seen.